Climate-related Financial Information Disclosure（TCFD）

 Konica Minolta believes that as society transforms in the direction of decarbonization, the solving of climate change issues will provide business opportunities and lead to sustainable corporate growth.
 By actively introducing innovative technologies and combining them with Konica Minolta’s strengths in imaging-IoT technology and digital input and output, the Group seeks to both solve environmental issues and expand business by creating solutions that help solve social issues, including climate change.

-The Group has also established metrics for both the economic and environmental value it creates by providing products and solutions to stakeholders. the economic value metrics are: the volume of sales of sustainable solutions that help address climate change, and the percentage of total group sales they represent.
+The Group has also established metrics for both the economic and environmental value it creates by providing products and solutions to stakeholders. the economic value metrics are: the volume of sales of green products that help address climate change, and the percentage of total group sales they represent.

-In fiscal 2021, actual sales of sustainable solutions that help address climate change came to 527.3 billion yen, compared to a target of 685.4 billion yen.
-This represented 57% of the Konica Minolta Group's total sales.
+In fiscal 2022, actual sales of green products that help address climate change came to 7,766 billion yen, compared to a target of 6,955 billion yen.
+This represented 66% of the Konica Minolta Group's total sales.

-In fiscal 2022, the Group has set targets of reducing CO2 emissions during product usage by 25 thousand tons and contributing to CO2 reductions amounting to at least three-quarters of CO2 emissions (Scopes 1, 2, and 3) over the product lifecycle.
+In fiscal 2025, the Group has set targets of reducing CO2 emissions during product usage by 23 thousand tons and contributing to CO2 reductions by 800 thousand tons, which is more than the amount of CO2 emissions in the lifecycle of its products.

 5. Capital deployment

-Konica Minolta is transforming its business portfolio to “as a Service” products and business DX with the aim of helping to build a low carbon society and is investing capital in anticipation of future needs.
-R&D expenses for projects that help address climate change (contribute to CO2 reduction) totaled 29.6 billion yen in fiscal 2021, accounting for about 47% of the Konica Minolta Group’s total R&D expenses.
+Konica Minolta is transforming has identified “addressing climate change” as one of the five material issues to be addressed in its long-term management vision.
+The Company is investing capital in business activities that contribute to improving corporate value and achieving a low carbon society over the medium to long term.
+R&D expenses for projects that help address climate change (contribute to CO2 reduction) totaled 27.8 billion yen in fiscal 2022, accounting for about 43% of the Konica Minolta Group’s total R&D expenses.